-AOC Said A LOT In Her 60-Second DNC Speech
+Why AOC Nominated Bernie Sanders At The DNC

 I extend my deepest congratulations to @JoeBiden - let’s go win in November. 🇺🇸 https://t.co/uI92P3UfLn

-By naming the oppressive systems we work to dismantle, AOC spoke for a rising generation of Democrats, the majority of whom chose Sanders in the primary elections.
+In her short speech, Ocasio-Cortez spoke for a rising generation of Democrats, the majority of whom chose Sanders in the primary elections.
 Unlike other speakers who praised Biden or attacked Trump, AOC mentioned neither politician.
 Instead, her focus was solely on the people and the movement.

-AOC was one of few progressives to speak, so she had to cram a lot in.
-In fact, when Republican governor Bobby Jindal ridiculed her short speaking time on Twitter, wishing that she’d received more time to “show voters how crazy Dem ideas are,” AOC fired back.

-“If I can regularly roast Trump sycophants in 280 characters or less, I can speak to progressive values in 60 secs (& maybe filibuster a few extra),” she tweeted.
+When it was reported that AOC would only have one minute to speak at the convention — the length of a TikTok — many progressives and young people were angered, knowing that multiple Republicans got considerably more time.
+(The speech was originally rumored to be 60 seconds, but ended up being 90 seconds long.)

 Advertisement

+The Young Delegates Coalition had circulated a petition calling for AOC to receive a keynote speaking position, or at least equal time to Ohio Republican Gov. John Kasich, who spoke Monday, calling on Democrats to “demonstrate respect for her and the constituencies she represents.”

-Despite our rising political power, young voters are having a hard time seeing ourselves reflected across the DNC stage.
-Only a handful of the 35 convention speakers will be under the age of 50.
-Latinx politicians are also underrepresented, even though Latinx voters will be the largest non-white voting group.
-2020 presidential candidate Julian Castro will not speak at the DNC, against many peoples’ hopes.
+Despite our rising political power, the DNC's lineup and priorities show a refusal to invest in young, progressive voices.
+Only two of the 35 convention speakers will be under the age of 40: AOC and Pete Buttigieg.
+The Young Delegates Coalition estimated that the average age of this year’s speakers is 62.
+Latinx politicians are also underrepresented, even though Latinx voters are on track to be the largest non-white voting group in the 2020 election.
+2020 presidential candidate Julián Castro will not speak at the DNC, against many peoples’ hopes.

-“AOC having only 60 seconds to speak at the DNC demonstrates how Latina, progressive, and youth voices in this country are severely undervalued and silenced,” said 17-year-old Shania Hurtado Valbuena, an activist from Houston.
+“AOC having only 60 seconds to speak at the DNC demonstrates how Latina, progressive, and youth voices in this country are severely undervalued and silenced,” 17-year-old Shania Hurtado Valbuena, an activist from Houston, told Refinery29.

-Not only is this a snub to young voters, but it could be a strategic mistake for Democrats.
-Biden has been notably uninspiring to younger voters, whereas AOC, who champions the Green New Deal, made a rousing speech against a sexist Congressman, tweets movingly about politics to 8.3 million followers, is wildly popular among Gen-Z.

-Democrats are going all-in to defeat Trump in 2020, but their refusal to invest more speaking time towards the younger, more energetically progressive wing of the party is rather short-sided.
-Right now, we share a common goal to defeat Trump, but a Democratic party led by old, pragmatic politicians may continue to alienate young voters.
-AOC’s speech, while short, provides a powerful testament to the future of the party.